Three Generations and Three Industries: From Budson Watch to Casey Diamonds to Ingrid Millet

 York Lo: Three Generations and Three Industries: From Budson Watch to Casey Diamonds to Ingrid Millet

 The Liu family in 1949.
 Budson Liu (second row, second from right), his sons Pak-fei, Wan-fei, Casey and Ping-cheong (back row left to right) and their spouses and children.
-Also in the back row were Wan-fei’s wife Rosita (third from left) and Casey’s wife Lena (back row, second from left)

 For close to a century, three generations of the Budson Liu family have been at the forefront of the luxury goods and services industry in HK, starting with the family patriarch Budson Liu who founded his namesake luxury watch store in Central in 1920, to his eldest son Pak-feiLiu who started a watch factory in Japan and distributed Seiko watches in HK; his second son Wan-fei Liuwho ran Budson and his third son Casey Liu who was known as the “King of Diamonds” for starting one of the world’s largest diamond cutting factories and being the only DeBeers sightholder in Southeast Asia in the 1960s and 1970s to his grandson Raymond Liu who transitioned the family business from distributor to owner of luxury brands in the 1990s and 2000s through the acquisition of the Ingrid Millet skincare brand and others.